Apple snail: Ecology

 Several apple snail genera (Pomacea, Pila and Asolene/Pomella) deposit eggs above the waterline in calcareous clutches that can be recognized by their light pink color.
-This remarkable strategy of aquatic snails protects the eggs against predation by fish and other aquatic inhabitants.
-Another anti-predator adaptation in the apple snail genera Pomacea and Pila, is the tubular siphon, used to breathe air while submerged, reducing vulnerability to attacking birds.
+This strategy protects the eggs against predation by fish and other aquatic inhabitants.
+Another anti-predator adaptation in the apple snail genera Pomacea and Pila is the tubular siphon, used to breathe air while submerged, reducing vulnerability to attacking birds.

 The apple snail's usual enemies are the birds limpkin and snail kite.

 Apple snails inhabit various ecosystems: ponds, swamps and rivers.
 Although they occasionally leave the water, they spend most of their time under water.
 Unlike the pulmonate snail families, apple snails are not hermaphroditic, but gonochoristic; i.e. they have separate sexes.